BlasBenito/myWebsite/content/post/08_reading_list_data_science/index.markdown

 [**Large Models for Time Series and
 Spatio-Temporal Data A Survey and Outlook**](https://arxiv.org/pdf/2310.10196.pdf): This pre-print by Weng and collaborators reviews the current state of the art in spatio-temporal modelling with Large Language Models and Pre-Trained Foundation Models.

+# Management and Leadership

+[**You are hurting your team without even noticing**](https://zaidesanton.substack.com/p/when-engineering-managers-become) This post by [Anton Zaides](https://substack.com/@zaidesanton) (Development Team Leader), and [Eugene Shulga](https://substack.com/@crushingtecheducation), (Software Engineer) offers insight on the harmful effects of a manager's ego in their team dynamics.

+[**Teamwork Habits for Leaders**](https://the.managers.guide/p/teamwork-habits-for-leaders): This post by [Csaba Okrona](https://substack.com/@ochronus) focuses on how shifting from talker to listener in team meetings offers a good insight to better address the team's needs.